gmarzloff/OpenRehab/README.md

 # OpenRehab
-OpenRehab Complete, includes landing page and includes all web apps as submodules
+OpenRehab Complete, includes landing page and all available web apps linked as submodules